Kahramanmaraş: Early history

+Fragment of a basalt stele showing a woman and a horse rider, Probably from Kahramanmaraş.
+8th century BCE.
+Pergamon Museum.

 In the early Iron Age (late 11th century BC to ca. 711 BC), Maraş was the capital city of the Syro-Hittite state Gurgum (Hieroglyphic Luwian Kurkuma).
 It was known as "the Kurkumaean city" to its Luwian inhabitants and as Marqas to the Assyrians.
 In 711 BC, the land of Gurgum was annexed as an Assyrian province and renamed Marqas after its capital.

-Maraş was called Germanicia Caesarea (Γερμανίκεια, Germanikeia) in the time of the Roman and Byzantine empires, probably after Germanicus Julius Caesar rather than the German people.
-According to a 2010 Cumhuriyet article, the first ruins of Germanicia have already been unearthed in the Dulkadiroğulları quarters of the city.
+Maraş was called Germanicia Caesarea (Γερμανίκεια, Germanikeia) by the Romans, which is a phonetic spelling Kermanicaeia/Germanicaeia and Kermanicia/Germanicia, in the time of the Roman and Byzantine empires.
+Various and often inaccurate, wrong and incorrect spellings, misattributions and confusions of names, words or toponyms, during Roman period, were very common.
+According to a 2010 Cumhuriyet article, the first ruins of the Kurkumaean settlement have already been unearthed in the Dulkadiroğulları quarters of the city.

 Medieval period

 During the Byzantine Empire, Germanikeia was seat of an eparch and one of the city's eparch participated in the First Council of Nicea.
 The city was lost to the Muslims in the 7th century and during the rule of al-Mansur the whole Christian population of the Germanikeia valley was deported and resettled at Ramla in Palestine.
+The city was the major site of the Byzantine Germanikeia campaign.
 After the fall of the Armenian kingdoms in the 11th century the city became an important stronghold for the exiled Armenians and the city became the capital of the short-lived principality of Philaretos Brachamios that at times included Antioch and Edessa.

 After Philaretos's death, another Armenian general named Tatoul took over the city and hosted the exhausted army of the First Crusade for four days before it moved on to the Siege of Antioch.
 According to the Chronicle of Matthew of Edessa, it was destroyed by an earthquake and 40,000 people were killed on the 12th of the month of Mareri in the Armenian year 563 (November 29, 1114).
 In 1100, the city was captured by the Danishmends, followed by the Seljuks in 1103.
 In 1107, Crusaders led by Tancred retook it with aid from Toros I of Cilician Armenia.
-In 1135, the Danishmends besieged Germanikeia unsuccessfully, but captured it the next year.
+In 1136-1137, the Danishmends besieged Kahramanmaraş unsuccessfully, but devastated the surrounding villages.
 However, the Crusaders retook it in 1137.
+The city was captured in 1148 by prince Kilij Arslan.